 Our Tosafot selections begin with Rabbis Margie Jacobs and Richard Hirsh as well as Elizabeth Caplun, focusing on the shlemut and moral weariness theme of the Talmud page.
-In July, Tosafots by Rabbis David Teutsch, Mira Wasserman, and Sid Schwarz, as well as Dr. Mel Scult, return us to the affirmation that Torah is life long moral education that serves as the Mishnaic anchor of our text.
+We are indebted to Rabbis Sid Schwarz, David Teutsch, Mira Wasserman, and Drs Eric Caplan and Mel Scult for adding depth, nuance, and contemporary context to the dialogue.

 We thank Rabbi Mira Wasserman and the Ethics Center of Reconstructionist Rabbinical College for co-sponsoring this edition of the Contemporary Talmud Page.